yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/XGBoost.md

 ## **Deep Dive**

-Before diving into the technical details of our XGBoost configuration, it is essential to address the core challenge of **Overfitting**.
+Before diving into the technical details of our XGBoost configuration,it is essential to address the core foundation **the Decision Tree** and and the primary challenge **Overfitting**.

+A. **Decision Tree** is a supervised machine learning algorithm used for both classification and regression tasks.
+It works like a flowchart that helps the model make decisions by splitting data into branches based on specific features.

+>In a medical context, the tree asks a series of questions (e.g., "Does the patient have a fever?").
+Depending on the answer, it follows a specific branch until it reaches a final "leaf" which represents the diagnosis.

-Overfitting occurs when an AI model memorizes the specific details and noise within the training data instead of learning the underlying general patterns.
+B. **Overfitting** occurs when an AI model memorizes the specific details and noise within the training data instead of learning the underlying general patterns.

 > **The Student Analogy:**
 > Imagine a student who memorizes previous exam questions word-for-word rather than understanding the core mathematical concepts.
 If a new question appears—even one with the same logic but different phrasing—the student will fail to answer because they "memorized" without "understanding."